 Robert Nay – Aged 15

 He introduced a mobile game app Bubble Ball which had around 9 million downloads.
 This got him nominated for Forbes 30 under 30.
-With the help from the library he learned about coding for his game and after a month, his company released 24 levels for the game.
-He made quarter of a million dollars under a year.
+With the help from the library he learned about coding for his game, and after a month, his company released 24 levels for the game.
+He made a quarter of a million dollars under a year.

 Skylar Bisel – Aged 15

 Bizzy Fizz bath accessories provide organic bath candies, lotions, & lip balms.
 This young fellow as the CEO of his company got inspired from a science project.
 His treats are sold online and at retail stores.

 Her passion for food made her sell homemade goodies, then a healthy cooking website with instructive videos for kids.
 She is currently hosting WebMD video series, “Healthy Cooking With Chef Lizzie”, and has also worked with NFl’s First Down For Fitness.

 Jaden Wheeler and Amaya Selmon – Aged 12 & 13

 Their idea for snow cones made them successful with their small business.
 They are the youngest food truck owners, offering traditional fast food snacks and above 20 snow cone flavours.

 He learned how to sew bow ties and started selling them on Etsy, boutiques, giving him exposure in various famous magazines.